 Most schools expect their applicants to have had practical exposure to the profession.
 This may be done by volunteering in a hospital or nursing home, by assisting in a professional office, or simply by observing a professional on a regular basis.
 Your Health Professions Mentor may be able to help you in this respect.
 Other out-of-school activities are also important.
 Health professions schools are looking for creative, imaginative, productive people.
 It’s good to be involved in community activities, to do special volunteer projects, to assist charity endeavors, etc. Be as active as you can be, however, it is the quality of the activities not the quantity that matter.

-The Maine Mentor Program is a resource for all Health Professions students.
-Many health profession schools require a specific number of hours of active, meaningful participation in medical practice.
-The Mentor Program provides an opportunity for such experience.
+Maine Mentor Program is a resource for all Health Professions students.
+Many health professions schools require a specific number of hours of active, meaningful participation in medical practice.
+The Mentor Program provides an opportunity for such an experience.